JBrummans/jbrummans.github.io/_posts/2025-05-26-Mini-Essay-or-Blogging.md

 I recently watched a video on YouTube titled [Mini Essays - The Perfect Tool for Lifelong Learners](https://www.youtube.com/watch?v=hi8meiPUt84) by creator *Odysseas*.
 It got me thinking about the difference between a Mini Essay and a blog.

 My initial thought was that they are largely similar.
 However on further thought and reading I can understand the differences.
 Mini essays are short (typically a few hundred words) and focused on a single topic.
-The intention is just as much for the *author* to learn as the *audience* is as well.
+The intention is more for the *author* to learn rather then the *audience*. (although there is no requirement to make the essay's public)

 A blog post is far less rigid in its structure and intentions.
 A single blog post could be any length of words, about any number of topics and for equal parts entertainment as education.